 - Live camera feature -- the coolest feature

 The most basic of the features is also the most simple.
-After you have downloaded the app and selected your languages, you will be brought to a page that looks like this:
+After you have downloaded the app and selected your languages, you will be brought to a home page.

-All you'll need to do is type your phrase into the text box, push the blue arrow and then the voice button (as shown in the below pictures).
-This will prompt the app to say the phrase for you.
+Type your phrase into the text box, push the blue arrow and then the voice button.
+This will prompt the app to say the translated phrase out loud!

-This is the least popular of all the options because it's the most time consuming.
-Even though you may not use it often, it's still a good idea to know it's there and how to use it.
+Personally I don't use this feature often, but it's still a good idea to know it's there and how to use it.

 The voice feature is really handy, especially when you're in a face to face conversation and need a quick translate.
 All you need to do is click the microphone and it will take you to a page that you just need to say the phrase and it will immediately repeat it back to you.